mycosys/murdoch-block/README.md

 [News Corp’s partisan campaign coverage is harmful to democracy](https://theconversation.com/new-low-for-journalism-why-news-corps-partisan-campaign-coverage-is-harmful-to-democracy-116796).
 Thus, this collection of URLs and blocklists for News Corp websites, to remove unpleasant surprises.

 ## Installation (Adblock)
-You can subscribe to this list with Adblock Plus:
+You can subscribe to this list on desktop using Adblock Plus:
 1. Make sure you have [Adblock Plus](https://adblockplus.org/) installed
 1. 👉 _[Click the link to subscribe](abp:subscribe?location=https://murdoch-block.ash.ms/adblock-plus.txt)_ 👈